 - Control: Provides hands-on control over every aspect of payroll, which some prefer.

 - Flexibility: Easier to make on-the-fly adjustments.
-Payroll sometimes comes across with unique situations, and handling them is easier manually.
+Payroll sometimes comes across unique situations, and handling them is easier manually.

 - No Tech Dependence: One of the major advantages of a manual payroll system is no tech dependency.
 These systems don’t rely on heavy software.
-Additionally, no special training is required to handle these payrolls.
+Additionally, no special training is required to handle these payroll.

 Cons: